Dignity Canada Dignité

 been written that are definitely relevant to our spiritual journeys, whether or

 not we are regular church goers.
-Such reading materials, including the three
+Such reading materials, including those

 listed below, are not likely to be available in any Catholic bookstore.
 These,